Heat Island Impacts

 Heat islands can also exacerbate the impact of naturally occurring heat waves, which are periods of abnormally hot, and often humid, weather.
-Sensitive populations, such as children, older adults, and those with existing health conditions, are particularly at risk during these events.
+Sensitive populations are particularly at risk during these events.

 Excessive heat events, or abrupt and dramatic temperature increases, are particularly dangerous and can result in above-average rates of mortality.
 From 2004 to 2018 the Centers for Disease Control and Prevention recorded 10,527 heat-related deaths in the United States, an average of 702 per year.
 These numbers include deaths where heat was the underlying cause and deaths where heat was a contributing cause.

 High temperatures of pavement and rooftop surfaces can heat up stormwater runoff, which drains into storm sewers and raises water temperatures as it is released into streams, rivers, ponds, and lakes.
 Water temperature affects all aspects of aquatic life, especially the metabolism and reproduction of many aquatic species.
 Rapid temperature changes in aquatic ecosystems resulting from warm stormwater runoff can be particularly stressful, and even fatal, to aquatic life.

 One study found that urban streams are hotter on average than streams in forested areas, and that temperatures in urban streams rose over 7°F during small storms due to heated runoff from urban materials.